ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       character*(*), intent(in):: value

 * :f90:`subroutine adios2_set_parameters` set a map of key/value parameters in an IO object.
 Replaces any existing parameters.
 Otherwise use set_parameter for adding single parameters.
-TODO: is this correct?
-There is no key-value pair passed to this subroutine.

    .. code-block:: fortran